Chancellor Swindoll's Tribute to "Dr. P"

 Some of the things Dr. P did that we remember:

 Dr. P taught the Bible.

 A former student of his sent me this vivid memory: “He would come into class carrying his Bible.
 He’d sometime ask, ‘Where did we leave off last time?’
-Dr. P would turn there and quickly scan the next few pages of the Bible for about 90 seconds ... and then say, ‘Alright, we want to look at ten things about such and such.’
-And off he would go, naming those principles and observations, and expositing each of them.
-With not one note in his hands or in his Bible.”
+Dr. P would turn there and quickly scan the next few pages of the Bible for about 90 seconds ... and then say, ‘All right, we want to look at ten things about such and such.’
+And off he would go, naming those principles and observations, and expositing each of them—with not one note in his hands or in his Bible.”

 The man knew The Book!

 He firmly believed that if it is written in the Scriptures, it must be proclaimed with accuracy and with passion.
 Whether others believed it or not made no difference.
 He did, and you could tell it.
 Toward the later years of his ministry he lamented the erosion regarding the exposition of the Scriptures.
 He openly expressed his disappointment.
 How he longed that all who filled the pulpit would be faithful, accurate, reliable expositors of the Word!
 He often shared that heartache with me, knowing I felt the same.

 Dr. P loved his wife and his family.

 Though shy and reluctant to display much affection publicly, he considered Dorothy his equal and his beloved partner in ministry.
 He remained faithful to her to her last day.
 And when he lost her, his heart broke.
 He later sighed, “Losing a mate is the hardest thing any man could endure.”
 His daughters, Jane and Gwen, meant the world to him as did his grandchildren.

 When I served alongside him from 1961 through most of 1965, I had the privilege of getting to know him, intimately, and spending extended periods of time with him, privately.
 During those hours he would often tell me of something one of them had said or done, always with tender words of endearment.